WDI-SEA/interview-questions/readme.md

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?

 Classes target multiple items, Id's target one.
 Since Id's are more specific, they override CSS styles.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

 * Describe Floats and how they work.
+Floats are ways to style different elements to different positions on your webpage.
+For example, if you have two paragraphs and you want them next to each other, you would float on left, and the other one right.

 * Describe z-index and how stacking context is formed.

 Z index determines the layer of elements.
 An element with a higher z index is layered over an element with a lower z index.